Chèvre (Goat Cheese) vs Mozzarella Cheese

 Mozzarella is a soft, white cheese originally from Southern Italy.
 Traditionally made from water buffalo milk (mozzarella di bufala), it's also commonly produced from cow's milk (fior di latte).
 Mozzarella is famous for its mild, milky flavor and stretchy texture, making it ideal for pizzas and caprese salads.

-Chèvre (Goat Cheese) comes from France.
-Mozzarella Cheese originated from Italy.
+• Origin: Chèvre (Goat Cheese) (France), Mozzarella Cheese (Italy)

 Pairing Comparison